Tris-909/Ecommerce-ProShop/README.md

   - Have Admin Page to control on products, orders, users
   - Can create a new product visually through an interface
   - Can change information about a product like : name, price, image, description, tech details,... through an interface
+  - Update discount price for a specific item thourgh an UI

 ## What did I do in this project ?
 - FrontEnd :  <br/>